-Section XIV.
+Section XXIV.
 Environmental Health and AMSA-Sponsored Activities

-AMSA endorses promoting well-being and health through improvements to and harm reduction in the built, natural, social and physical environment.
-To promote the highest quality of health for those attending AMSA events, AMSA-sponsored regional or national meetings and programs will adhere to the following guidelines: (2008)
+To promote the highest quality of health for those attending AMSA events, AMSA-sponsored regional or national meetings and programs will adhere to the following guidelines:

-- 1. Use of any tobacco product is not allowed during any AMSA-sponsored regional or national meetings or local programs, within an environment under the temporary or permanent control of local or National AMSA.
-AMSA encourages local, regional and national event organizers to promote a smoke-free environment within areas not under AMSA control.
-(2008) - 2.
+- Use of any tobacco product is not allowed during any AMSA-sponsored regional or national meetings or local programs, within an environment under the temporary or permanent control of local or National AMSA.
+AMSA encourages local, regional and national event organizers to promote a smoke-free environment within areas not under AMSA control. - 2.
 Weapons of any kind are not permitted at AMSA events unless special permission has been given in advance by the Board of Trustees for a compelling reason or the individual is on duty as a law enforcement officer or active-duty military personnel.
-Those possessing or carrying weapons without permission will not be permitted to attend future AMSA events or participate in AMSA leadership.
-(2008) - 3.
-If noxious or harmful exposures are noted at an AMSA event, event organizers are accountable for informing attendees and mitigating harm.
-(2008) - 4.
-AMSA will specifically request recycling and other energy conservation services when booking any commercial meeting sites and contractors.
-The use of environmentally harmful practices or businesses by AMSA funding should be strongly discouraged.
-Special consideration may be given to environmentally friendly businesses and cost should not be the only consideration in the selection of such a business.
-(2008)
+Those possessing or carrying weapons without permission will not be permitted to attend future AMSA events or participate in AMSA leadership. - 3.
+If noxious or harmful exposures are noted at an AMSA event, event organizers are accountable for informing attendees and mitigating harm. - 4.
+AMSA will specifically request recycling and other energy conservation services when booking any commercial meeting sites and contractors. - 5.
+Recycling and energy conservation measures are required, when feasible, in all national AMSA properties and rentals. - 6.
+All AMSA leaders and staff should minimize the amount of paper and copying for all activities, meetings and programming.
+Alternatives such as digital documents, online forms, shared programs, and recyclable materials are strongly encouraged.